foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.5.26 - 2017/05/?? =

+* CSS - only loading if FV Player is found in the posts which are about to display or in any active widget or if there is some image for lightbox.
+In case of missing player styles use "Load FV Flowplayer JS everywhere" setting.

 = 6.0.5.25 - 2017/05/23 =

 * Markup - getting rid of use of HTML5 video tag to unify the player code of single videos and video playlist